Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Introduction

-There is momentum among practitioners to develop practices to better identify and minimize harms from algorithmic systems (e.g., ~\cite{Belfield_2020, Cramer_2018, Madaio_2020, Metcalf_Moss_Boyd_2019}.
-Alongside broader movements towards regulation and standardization ~\cite{Smuha_2021a}, such harm reduction practices often draw on fields of auditing, impact assessment, risk management, and safety engineering where a clear understanding of harm is essential ~\cite{Holstein_2019}.
-Researchers have also developed “ethics methods” ~\cite{Emanuel_Moss_2020} for practitioners to identify and mitigate harms, including statistical assessment ~\cite{Madaio_2020, Metcalf_Moss_Watkins_Singh_Elish_2021}, software toolkits ~\cite{Bird_2020}, and algorithmic impact assessments and audits ~\cite{Raji_Xu_Honigsberg_Ho_2022} that offer significant value for practitioners.
-Existing work on harms, however, is often vast and disparate, focusing on particular notions of harm.
-As such, it poses navigational challenges for practitioners seeking to comprehensively evaluate a system for potential harms ~\cite{Raji_Xu_Honigsberg_Ho_2022, Rakova_Yang_Cramer_Chowdhury_2021, Richardson_Garcia-Gathright_Way_Thom_Cramer_2021}.
-In addition, the use of different terminologies for describing similar types of harm undermines effective communication across different stakeholder groups working on algorithmic systems ~\cite{Madaio_2020, IEEE2017}.
+Practitioners have sought to develop practices that better identify and minimize sociotechnical harms from algorithmic systems (e.g., \cite{Belfield_2020, Cramer_2018, Madaio_2020, Metcalf_Moss_Boyd_2019}).
+This includes work to taxonomize harms in HCI on digital safety \cite{ThomasSOK, Scheuerman_Jiang_Fiesler_Brubaker_2021, Agrafiotis_Nurse_Goldsmith_Creese_Upton_2018}, in sociolegal studies on technology-facilitated violence \cite{henry2018technology, Wang_2020}, and canonical responsible ML research on representational, allocative \cite{barocas2017problem}, and quality-of-service harms \cite{blodgett2022responsible} that have significantly shaped the responsible ML field and standards development \cite{Microsoft_2022}.
+Alongside broader movements towards regulation and standardization ~\cite{Smuha_2021a}, harm reduction practices often draw on fields of auditing, impact assessment, risk management, and safety engineering where a clear understanding of harm is essential ~\cite{Holstein_2019}.
+Researchers have also developed “ethics methods” ~\cite{Emanuel_Moss_2020} for practitioners to identify and mitigate sociotechnical harms, including statistical assessment ~\cite{Madaio_2020, Metcalf_Moss_Watkins_Singh_Elish_2021}, software toolkits ~\cite{Bird_2020}, and algorithmic impact assessments and audits ~\cite{Raji_Xu_Honigsberg_Ho_2022}, providing notable benefit in how harms are anticipated and identified within algorithmic systems.
+Existing work on defining, taxonomizing, and evaluating harms from algorithmic systems, however, is vast and disparate, often focusing on particular notions of harm in narrow circumstances.
+As such, it presents navigational challenges for practitioners seeking to comprehensively evaluate a system for potential harms ~\cite{Raji_Xu_Honigsberg_Ho_2022, Rakova_Yang_Cramer_Chowdhury_2021, Richardson_Garcia-Gathright_Way_Thom_Cramer_2021}, particularly for large generative models that perform different tasks across many use cases.
+Moreover, the use of different terminologies for describing similar types of harm undermines effective communication across different stakeholder groups working on algorithmic systems ~\cite{Madaio_2020, IEEE2017}.